LailaAlMadhagi/XAS_analysis/README.md

-XAS_analysis
+XAS_analysis (X-ray Absorption Spectroscopy)

 GENERAL INFORMATION ON THIS PROJECT
 This is created by Laila Al-Madhagi (fy11lham@leeds.ac.uk) for her PhD project on the 2018/05/17.
-Joanna Leng from the University of Leeds contributed to the development.
+Joanna Leng (j.leng@leeds.ac.uk) from the University of Leeds contributed to the development.
 The code license should be CC-BY-NC.
 GitHub does not support this license type and it will be added later

 This program was developed with Python 3.5.2 with modules: subprocess, mmap, numpy(version 1.13.1) and timeit.
 It was developed on a windows system using Anaconda.